cuplsensor/cuplcodec/docs/specification/impl.rst

    :links: CODEC_FEAT_12

    The NDEF message and its circular buffer are initialised with :cpp:func:`sample_init`.
 Given there are no samples in the circular buffer, the endstop and cursor are omitted.
-All octets are set to MDaW (all zeroes).
+All demis are set to MDaW (all zeroes).

-   State machines in the ``sample`` and ``octet`` files are reset.
+   State machines in the ``sample`` and ``demi`` files are reset.

 .. impl:: Serial
    :id: CODEC_IMPL_8